ansys/pypim/doc/source/integration.rst

    else:
        mapdl = launch_mapdl()

-This topic provides guidelines for implementing the ``launch_*`` method that takes PyPIM into account.
-Just like the entire PIM API, this topic is targeted only toward products that are stateful and require explicit lifecycle management.
+This page provides guidelines for implementing the ``launch_*`` method that takes PyPIM into account.
+Just like the entire PIM API, this page is targeted only toward products that are stateful and require explicit lifecycle management.